stefanspringer1/CodepointMacro/README.md

 ```

 In both cases, if the String is composed of more than one scalar or it is empty, the code does not compile.

+An analogous macro for named character entities is [CodepointForEntityMacro](https://github.com/stefanspringer1/CodepointForEntityMacro).